1d3nt/ProcTerm12/README.md

+# **ProcTerm12**

+## **Overview**
+**ProcTerm12** is a fun, experimental project that demonstrates 12 unconventional ways to terminate a process using P/Invoke.
+This project is not a full-fledged application and is intentionally designed without strict adherence to usual development principles such as single responsibility or dependency injection.
+Instead, it serves as an educational and entertaining exploration of advanced process termination techniques.

+### **Key Points to Note**
+- **ProcTerm12** is **not** a production-ready tool.
+- The project’s classes and methods are intentionally focused on demonstrating individual techniques and do **not** follow typical software engineering standards like single responsibility or dependency injection.
+- The examples provided are crafted for learning and exploration rather than robustness or scalability.

+### **Purpose**
+The primary goal of **ProcTerm12** is to explore creative and technical process control using P/Invoke, delving into both standard and non-standard approaches.
+This project showcases the power and flexibility of Windows API interactions, providing developers with deeper insights into low-level process management through a series of entertaining examples.

 ### **Techniques Explored**

-Below are the 10 methods implemented in **ProcTerm12** to terminate processes, excluding the two PS driver-based techniques due to their kernel-mode dependency.
+Below are the 12 methods implemented in **ProcTerm12** to terminate processes, excluding the two PS driver-based techniques due to their kernel-mode dependency.

 #### **1. TerminateProcess or NtTerminateProcess**
 The most direct approach to terminating a process.
 This method involves opening a handle to the target process and calling `TerminateProcess`.
 To bypass user-mode hooks, the Native API equivalent, `NtTerminateProcess`, can be used for similar functionality with fewer obstructions.